Suor/funcy/docs/seqs.rst

     See also :func:`ipartition_by` and :func:`py:itertools.groupby` for chunking sequence by condition.

+.. function:: with_prev(seq, fill=None)

+    Returns an iterator of a pair of each item with one next to it.
+Yields `fill` or `None` as next element for last item.

 .. function:: pairwise(seq)

     Yields pairs of items in ``seq`` like ``(item0, item1), (item1, item2), ...``.
 A great way to process sequence items in a context of each neighbor::